schalimadugu/data-science-S2023/challenges/c06-covid19-assignment.md

   FIPS digits of 46-, which represents counties in South Dakota.
 In addition, 2 of the 10 counties start with the FIPS digits of 38-, which represents counties in North Dakota.
-- The max deaths and max cases are much higher then the mean deaths and mean cases.
+- The max deaths and max cases are much higher than the mean deaths and mean cases.

 ## Self-directed EDA